hmerk/openhab3-ui-carnet-widget/README.md

 https://community.openhab.org/t/mercedes-benz-integration/117795/62

-with the exception not to work in dark mode actually (icons not working due to fixed black color)

 # Prerequisits:
 This widget does not need many configs, therefore it uses the predefined channel names of the binding.
 You should create a car equipement under your model and add all channels as points with predefined names.
 All Icons in the subfoler need to be copied to your openHAB 3 conf-folders icon directory : ../conf/icons/classic/*